avinashbabudonthu/book/kafka/notes.md

 		* Preferred
 		* Offsets are committed after the message is processed
 		* If process went wrong then message will be read again
-		* This technique is duplicates messages processing so make sure processing again the message won't impact the system
+		* This technique duplicates messages processing so make sure processing message again won't impact the system
 	* Exactly once
 		* Can be achieved for Kafka-to-Kafka workflows using Kafka Streams API
 		* For Kafka to external system workflows (like databases), we have to use idempotent consumers to make sure there are no duplicate records